 Life Cycle of a Butterfly Assembly – Key Stage I (5 – 7 year olds)

-This assembly for Key Stage I comes with a FREE set of photos taken at July Butterfly exhibition at the Natural History Museum, London.
+Life Cycle of a Butterfly Assembly is for Key Stage I comes with a FREE set of photos taken at July Butterfly exhibition at the Natural History Museum, London.

 These centre around butterflies and contain life lessons – hence the PSHE connection